Image-Py/planer/readme.md

 ## Features

-Planer is a light -weight CNN framework implemented in pure Numpy-like interface.
+Planer is a light-weight CNN framework implemented in pure Numpy-like interface.
 It can run only with Numpy.
 Or change different backends.
 (Cupy accelerated with CUDA, ClPy accelerated with OpenCL).

 * Implemented in pure Numpy-like interface.
 * Extremely streamlined IR based on json